 This leaderboard shows performance on the Sudoku-Bench reasoning evaluation dataset.

-Please see our technical report for and introduction to Sudoku variants and their utility in AI reasoning research.
+Please see our technical report for an introduction to Sudoku variants and their utility in AI reasoning research.

 Models are evaluated using one of two configurations: